ugoertz/kombilo/doc/manual.rst

 'Next move' button above the board to move forward in the game.

 Export current position/SGF
 ---------------------------

-Similarly to the  :ref:`Export search results` function, you can "Export current position" (in the database menu): this will open a text editor with the current position.
+Similarly to the  :ref:`export-search-results` function, you can "Export current position" (in the database menu): this will open a text editor with the current position.
 Again, you can choose "ASCII" or "Wiki" type.
 In addition, Kombilo can put the next moves (up to 9 moves) on the board,